 Have you ever wanted to make your windows look bigger?
 Here are some measurements to tell you what length curtains you need, how high to hang your curtains, what fullness you need, and more!

 - Curtain width should always be at least twice the width of the window for fullness.
 For modern rooms, just twice the window’s width or even just 1 ¾ times for a really sleek look (if you’re using multiple panels, purchase an even number of panels that equals at least twice your window’s width for fullness)

 - Extend the curtain rod by at least 6”-8” past the outer edge of the trim on each side of the window

-- BONUS: This is not in the book, but for reference, always hang curtains as close to the ceiling line as possible to help elongate the window and add anywhere from 2″-8″ to the length if you want the curtain to have the puddle look
+- Always hang curtains as close to the ceiling line as possible to help elongate the window and add anywhere from 2″-8″ to the length if you want the curtain to have the puddle look

-I hope you’ll find the Rule of Thumb guidelines as useful as I have!
+I hope you find these decorating measurement guidelines as useful as I have!

 Like this?
 Then you might also like:

 Join the Community